roytang/blog/content/posts/2008/08/barcamp-manila.md

 ][4]

 , who sponsored the event.
-I was a bit worried since I&#8217;m going in without having a presentation, although everyone is encouraged to present.
-Turns out I needn&#8217;t have worried &#8211; over 80 people attended the event, there wouldn&#8217;t have been enough time for everyone to present!
+I was a bit worried since I&'m going in without having a presentation, although everyone is encouraged to present.
+Turns out I needn&'t have worried &#8211; over 80 people attended the event, there wouldn&'t have been enough time for everyone to present!

 All in all, the talks were interesting, with a wide range of technical topics discussed involving multiple programming languages including C++, Java, Ruby and Python (with much playful jeering between the many Ruby advocates and the few Java developers).
 There was even a short comedy sketch by